5 Reasons New Houses Are Still Getting Bigger

 Brokers Battle Deutsche Bank Over Selling In-House Products

-Since the market collapse of 2008, scrutiny has intensified on the way large banks and securities firms treat their brokerage customers.
+Since the market collapse of 2008, scrutiny has intensified on the way large banks and securities firms treat their brokerage customers, particularly when it comes to steering them into the firms' own products.

 More Retirees Dump Their Possessions and Hit the Road